code-mattclaffey/picture-element-background-attachment/README.md

 }

 ```

+## What happens when JavaScript is turned off?

+It will just fallback to using the picture element.

 ## Browser support
 We wrote this in JavaScript so the JS functionality works in IE8+ and all modern browsers.
 The only problem is you may need a fallback image for IE8 because background-size is not supported in IE8.